ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Windows releases

 We are now shipping experimental releases for Windows 32- and 64-bit!
 They can be downloaded [here](https://build.libelektra.org/job/libelektra-release/lastSuccessfulBuild/artifact/artifacts/).

+A big success is that Redshift already works with Elektra under Windows.

 ### <<HIGHLIGHT2>>